 You will want to consider any potential attorneys' expertise level, including years of practice and past results.
 A good criminal defense attorney may be able to help you by reducing the charges, for example, from a felony to a misdemeanor.
 Another goal could be to minimize the severity of the punishment, such as trying to obtain probation in place of active time.
 An attorney with experience can accurately advise you when it might be in your best interest to accept a plea bargain, and when you are better served by devising a defense strategy for trial.

-What types of cases are your specialty?
+What types of cases make up your practice?

 "Mr. Pearson is excellent!
 I would definitely recommend him to anyone, very reasonable on his price.
 And you get what you pay for.
 He treats you more like a friend than a client.
 He means what he says.
 He's trustworthy and just plain good at what he does.
 He got me probation out of my second felony charge.
 There's so much more I can say about him.
 But I'd rather have you find out for yourself." -- J. E.